trytouca/trytouca/examples/java/03_java_core_api/README.md

-Once the client is configured, you can call `declareTestcase` once for each test case to indicate that subsequent calls to the data capturing functions like `addResult` should associate the captured data with that declared test case.
+Once the client is configured, you can call `declareTestcase` once for each test case to indicate that subsequent calls to the data capturing functions like `check` should associate the captured data with that declared test case.

 ```java
 for (String username: Touca.getTestcases()) {